for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 Now, please, open the ASCII query configuration window

-(click the "Setup" button near a first drop-down box pos.1 on
+(click the "Setup" button near a first drop-down box on

-This window can contain one or more request at same time.
+The window allows you to add one or more requests at the same time.
 All

 parameters.

-(pic.4, pos.
-1) - we simple type request from the specification above and
+- Request string (fig.4, pos.1) - simple type the request string from the specification above and

-add hexdecimal codes of termination characters CR and LF at the end of the
+add hexadecimal codes of termination characters CR and LF at the end of the

-In this case ASDL will poll our pressure measuring
+In this example, the module will poll our pressure measuring

 device every second for a new value;